 Did you know the glorious snow leopard is a holder of many records?
 They are the highest living land predator and the only cat that cannot roar.
 They also have the longest tail in proportion to their body length which they use for balance and to wrap it around their body to keep warm.

 The snow leopards are found in higher reaches of the Himalayas, encompassing the northern areas of Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh.
 Although they are listed as Endangered on the IUCN Red List of Threatened Species, they remain the least studied cat in the world due to their secretive nature and inaccessibility.

-One can spot the endangered snow leopard in Hemis National Park of Jammu & Kashmir, Great Himalayan National Park of Himachal Pradesh, Gangotri National Park of Uttarakhand, Khanchendzonga National Park of Sikkim, and Nadampha National Park of Arunachal Pradesh.
+Wildlife enthusiasts can spot the endangered snow leopard in Hemis National Park of Jammu & Kashmir, Great Himalayan National Park of Himachal Pradesh, Gangotri National Park of Uttarakhand, Khanchendzonga National Park of Sikkim, and Nadampha National Park of Arunachal Pradesh.